 15th Nov: After being asked to bat first by Ireland, India send in Mandhana and Raj as openers.
 India yet again are off to a flyer in the powerplay as Mandhana demolishes the Irish bowlers with a free-flowing 28 off 22 deliveries.
 Mithali, on the other hand, struggles as she scores 19 out of 21 deliveries.
 She goes on to score 51 facing 56 deliveries with a poor SR of 91.07.
 India marches to victory with Raj being adjudged the player of the match.

 17th Nov: Having already qualified for the knock-out stages, India drops Mithali playing an extra bowler in her place.
-The team management justifies this move by saying that they wanted to check few other alternatives before an all-important semi-final clash.
+The team management justifies this move by saying that they wanted to check a few other alternatives before an all-important semi-final clash.
 India defeats Australia and goes on to top the group.

 23rd Nov: India announces an unchanged squad that defeated Australia for an all-important semi-final clash against England.
-India went on to lose the match and the decision to drop Mithali was heavily criticized by the media.
-Harmanpreet Kaur, the Indian Captain justified this decision by saying that it was a collective decision made by the team management including vice-captain Mandhana, national coach Powar, traveling selector Sudha Shah, and the captain herself.
+India goes on to lose the match and the decision to drop Mithali is heavily criticized by the media.
+Harmanpreet Kaur, the Indian Captain justifies the decision by saying that it was a collective decision made by the team management including the vice-captain Mandhana, the national coach Powar, the traveling selector Sudha Shah, and the captain herself.
 This was so as to not disrupt the winning combination of the team, and also that they needed an extra bowler due to the pitch’s behavior.

 24th Nov: Fresh from the loss at the hands of England and the shock of Mithali’s exclusion from the playing XI, Raj’s manager Annisha Gupta lashed out at Harmanpreet, calling her ‘manipulative, lying, immature and undeserving captain’.